madmachineio/docs/docs/base/getting-started/step-by-step-guide.md

 1. Once the SD card is mounted successfully, the message on the status bar will change to "SwiftIOBoard ready".

 2. Click the Download ![download button](img/download.png) button.

+The IDE begins to build your project, and then download it to your board if there is no error.

+After the code is downloaded, the USB drive will be removed automatically.